 The Union and City shall appoint no more than two (2) persons each to a Wellness Benefit Committee ("the Committee").
-The Committee shall monitor and review the usage of the Wellness Benefit by bargaining unit members and other eligible participants.
-The Committee, in anticipation of negotiations, may also recommend to the City and the Union design changes to the Wellness
+The Committee shall monitor and review the usage of the Wellness ery truly yours, ames C. Franczek, Jr.

-Benefit, including additions, eliminations or modifications of current benefits.
+Benefit by bargaining unit members and other eligible participants.
+The Committee, in anticipation of negotiations, may also recommend to the City and the Union design changes to the Wellness Benefit, including additions, eliminations or modifications of current benefits.
 The Committee shall report quarterly to the Union and the City.